 Miranda Fitzgerald

-Miranda S. Fitzgerald is an Assistant Professor in the Reading and Elementary Education department.
+Miranda S. Fitzgerald is an Assistant Professor in the department of Reading and Elementary Education.
 Prior to completing her Ph.D. at the University of Michigan, Dr. Fitzgerald was a middle school special education teacher in Central Kentucky, where she taught English language arts and reading intervention courses, and collaboratively taught with content area teachers across disciplines.
-Her research focuses on instructional contexts that support literacy development and disciplinary knowledge building in elementary classrooms, particularly those that foster equitable opportunities to learn for diverse and historically underserved students.
-Using qualitative methods and sociocultural theories of learning, Dr. Fitzgerald investigates the integration of meaningful uses of multimodal literacy and science instruction, especially in the context of project-based learning, and strategies to support pre- and in-service teachers to enact ambitious and equitable instructional practices in elementary literacy.
-In 2017, Fitzgerald was awarded the International Literacy Association’s Steven A. Stahl Research Grant and an American Educational Research Association Division C Graduate Student Research Grant to partially fund her dissertation research.
-She has published in Review of Research in Education, Reading & Writing Quarterly, and International Journal of Educational Research.
-At the University of North Carolina at Charlotte, Dr. Fitzgerald teaches courses on elementary literacy assessment.
+Her research focuses on investigating and improving learning environments that integrate meaningful uses of literacy and disciplinary instruction, instruction that develops students’ reading comprehension and skills that are foundational to building reading comprehension, and supports for pre- and in-service teachers to learn and use research-based instructional practices in literacy.
+In 2023, Dr. Fitzgerald was awarded the Cato College of Education Early Career Faculty Award.
+Her work has been published in Education Sciences, Tech Trends, Reading Research Quarterly, and Review of Research in Education.
+At the University of North Carolina at Charlotte, Dr. Fitzgerald teaches courses on elementary literacy instruction and assessment.

 Education